nielsbaloe/vertxui/README.md

 * a clientside and eventside EventBus.
 * in general and a wonderful professional speedy async ecosystem.

-Pure-Java clientside (not locked-in currently using down-to-the-DOM wrapped-away GWT/elemental) means:
+Pure-Java clientside (not-locked-in down-to-the-DOM wrapped-away Elemental/GWT) means:
 * strong-typed client-side Javascript
 * use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React)
 * use the same DTO/entity classes and constants server-side and client-side.